fablabbcn/smartcitizen-docs/docs/guides/calibration/Water sensors.md

 Reset your SCK and you are ready.

 !!! success "Ready to go?"
     If you want to send the data to the platform, you will need to  [Advanced Kit Selection](/Guides/getting started/Onboarding Sensors/#advanced-kit-selection/).
 At the moment the closest Kit Blueprint will be `#22 BioPV Kit` or `#31 SCK 2.1 Sea Water` in case you are using a SCK2.1 with GPS.
-You can request in the [forum](http://forum.smartcitizen.me) for a custom blueprint with the specific sensors you are using.
+You can request on the [forum]({{ extra.urls.forum.link }}) for a custom blueprint with the specific sensors you are using.

 ### Oxidation-reduction potential